 Where does this leave your claim?
-Read on to find out.

-Third-Party Insurance Claims
+More About 'Third-Party' Insurance Claims

 - They may investigate your claim to see if it is legitimate

 - If the insurance adjuster feels the claim is legitimate and reasonable, they may attempt to settle out-of-court with you

 - If your claim is rejected, they will retain legal counsel to defend their own driver if you file a lawsuit

 The at-fault driver's insurance company is on the at-fault driver's side, not your side.
 Think about it like this: if you were at-fault in an accident, you’d want your insurance company to defend your side vigorously.

 Understanding The Role Of 'First-Party' Uninsured Motorist (UM/UIM) Coverage

 While you wait for the other driver’s insurance company to get their situation straight, review the declarations page of your own auto insurance policy.
 If your policy includes Uninsured/Underinsured Motorist (UM/UIM) coverage, you may also be able to file a claim with your own insurance company.
 This would be considered a first-party claim, since the claim is being made against your own insurer and not another driver's.

 Making an uninsured motorist coverage claim may be your best option in this situation.
 Even though the other driver technically has insurance, your UM/UIM coverage may be available because the other insurance company is unwilling to offer their insurance benefits due to the other driver’s failure to cooperate.
 The other side might be looking for a way to decline coverage because their driver is not responding.